-- The Fund's fiduciary duty is to act in the best interests of its members and employers.
-The Fund recognises that ESG issues create risks and opportunities to its financial performance, and will contribute to the risk and return characteristics.
-The Fund believes, therefore, that these factors should be taken into account in its Funding and Investment Strategies and throughout the decision making process. - The Fund is a long-term investor, with pension promises for many years.
-As a result, it seeks to deliver long-term sustainable returns. - The Fund endeavours to integrate ESG considerations across all asset allocations. - The Fund seeks to apply an evidence based approach to the implementation of Responsible Investment. - The Fund recognises that transparency and accountability are important aspects of being a Responsible Investor and will demonstrate this by publishing its RI policy and activity for the Fund. - The Fund has a duty to exercise its stewardship responsibilities (voting and engagement) effectively by using its influence as a long-term investor to encourage corporate responsibility. - The Fund recognises the significant financial risk of not being a Responsible Investor and it seeks to ensure that this risk is mitigated through its Investment Policy and implementation. - The Fund recognises the importance of Social/Impact investments which can make a positive social and environmental impact whilst meeting its financial objectives, and it will continue to make dedicated investments to support this aim.
+The Fund's fiduciary duty is to act in the best interests of its members and employers.
+The Fund recognises that ESG issues create risk and opportunity to its financial performance, and will contribute to the risk and return characteristics.
+The Fund believes, therefore, that these factors should be taken into account in its Funding and Investment Strategies and throughout the decision making process.

+The Fund is a long-term investor, with pension promises for many years, and because of this, it seeks to deliver long-term sustainable returns.

+The Fund integrates ESG issues at all stages of the Fund's investment decision making process.

+The Fund seeks to apply an evidence based approach to the implementation of Responsible Investment.

+The Fund recognises that transparency and accountability are important aspects of being a Responsible Investor and will demonstrate this by publishing its RI policy and activity for the Fund.

+The Fund has a duty to exercise its stewardship responsibilities (voting and engagement) effectively by using its influence as a long-term investor to encourage corporate responsibility.

+The Fund recognises the significant financial risk of not being a Responsible Investor and it seeks to ensure that this risk is mitigated through its Investment Policy and implementation.

+The Fund recognises the importance of Social/Impact investments which can make a positive social and environmental impact whilst meeting its financial objectives, and it will make selective investments to support this aim.